Explicit description of Christoffel deformations and Palm measures of the Plancherel measure, the $z$-measures and the Gamma process: Introduction

 \subsection{Organization of the paper}

 The paper is organized as follows.
-In section \ref{sec2}, we collect definitions and basic properties of Christoffel deformations, orthogonal polnomial ensembles and determinantal point processes.
+In section \ref{sec2}, we collect definitions and basic properties of Christoffel deformations, orthogonal polnomial ensembles and determinantal point processes, and formally state that such deformations contain the description of their Palm measure.

 In section \ref{sec3}, we introduce the Charlier ensemble and the Plancherel measure.
 We describe the Christoffel deformation of the Charlier ensemble and pass to the limit, in the same regime as in \cite{johanssonplancherel}.
-This leads to a deformation of the poissonized Plancherel measure, i.e. the process with the discrete Bessel kernel, see theorem \ref{thm1}.
-In section \ref{sec4}, we introduce the $z$-measures and their Christoffel deformation.
-We describe the Christoffel deformation in the case where the parameters belong to the degenerate series (wich is nothing but the Meixner ensemble) and prove that a similar determinantal formula also holds for the other series, see theorem \ref{thmzmeas}.
-This allows us to pass to the limit towards the deformed Gamma kernel in the case of the one point deformation, see theorem \ref{thmgamma}.\\ \paragraph{\textbf{Acknowledgements.}}I am deeply grateful to Alexander Bufetov who posed the problem to me and for helpful discussions.
-I also would like to thank Alexander Boritchev, Pascal Hubert and Nizar Demni for helpful discussions and comments.
-This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement N°647133).
+This leads to a deformation of the poissonized Plancherel measure, i.e. the process with the discrete Bessel kernel, see Theorem \ref{thm1}.
+We finally give the correlation kernel of the Palm measures of the discrete bessel point process.

+In section \ref{sec4}, we introduce the $z$-measures and define their Christoffel deformations.
+We describe the Christoffel deformations in the case where the parameters belong to the degenerate series (which is nothing but the Meixner ensemble) and prove that a similar determinantal formula also holds for the other series, see Theorem \ref{thmzmeas}.
+We further give a description of the Palm measures of the $z$-measures in Theorem \ref{thmpalmzmeas}.
+We then pass to the limit towards the deformed Gamma kernel in the case of the one point deformation, see Theorem \ref{thmgamma}.